jD91mZM2/rot26/README.md

  - Complete unicode support.
 Disregards any non-alphabetical symbols! (was probably possible before actually)
  - Unit tests.

+## Speeeeeeeed

+If being able to actually run on your computer isn't facinating enough, you can also use `rayon` to use multithreading!
+Simply use it with the `rayon` feature.
+But by default, rot26 is and forever will be\* without dependencies.

+\* no promises

 # Examples

 Simply call `rot26::encrypt` on any string.
 For example: